-Kees teaches arithmetic, mathematics and numeracy in pre-school education, primary education, secondary education, senior secondary vocational education and adult education.
-He is fascinated by the way individuals act and arrive at decisions when solving quantitative problems in daily life: "numeracy as social practice".
+Kees has been engaged in research in numeracy and mathematics education for primary education, secondary education, vocational education and adult education.
+He is fascinated by how individuals act and make decisions when dealing with solving quantitative problems in daily life: "numeracy as social practice".

-Kees studied pure mathematics at Leiden University and subsequently worked as a mathematics lecturer and first- and second-level teaching qualification trainer (Amsterdam University of Applied Sciences, Leiden University, VU Amsterdam).
-He is a textbook author and editor-in-chief (for Moderne Wiskunde and ffLerenRekenen).
-In addition, he is an after-school teacher, coach, consultant and director/manager of the Algemeen Pedagogisch Studiecentrum.
-Kees previously worked as an international consultant and project manager in Indonesia and South Africa, among other places.
+Kees studied mathematics at Leiden University and subsequently worked as a mathematics lecturer, mathematics teacher trainer (Amsterdam University of Applied Sciences, Leiden University, VU Amsterdam).
+He has also worked as a textbook author and editor (for Moderne Wiskunde and ffLerenRekenen), in-service teacher trainer, coach, consultant and CEO of the Algemeen Pedagogisch Studiecentrum.
+Kees is experienced in international consultancy and has been project manager in Indonesia and South Africa, among other places.

 "Arithmetic and numeracy should be seen as a 'social practice'"Kees Hoogland

 Kees is currently professor and leading the Research group “Mathematical and analytical competences of professionals”.
-He is project leader of the Erasmus+ project "Common European Numeracy Project", which aims to achieve a common frame of reference for numeracy, as an essential competency for citizens in the 21st century.
+He is project leader of the Erasmus+ project "Common European Numeracy Framework", which aims to develop a common framework for numeracy, as an essential competence for citizens in the 21st century.

 Fields of expertise